• Skip to primary navigation

 Description

-This Greek salad recipe is so easy and delicious we eat it all year long, not just in the summer months!
+This Greek salad (with Greek salad dressing) recipe is so easy and delicious that we eat it all year long, not just in the summer months!
 With just 8 ingredients (one of which is a 'secret flavor bomb' add-on) plus a simple homemade Greek dressing, this healthy protein-packed salad ticks off all the right boxes and only takes 15 minutes to make.
 Watch the how to make greek salad video below!

 Ingredients